adamk72/BuildALambdaTextAdventure/docs/parser_rules.md

 - guard is of type royal
 - guard type is royal
 - guard doesn't have any key -- `any` here implies a type.
+- actors who are gritty
+- actors who are guards
+- actors who have the guard tag
+- items which are small
+- actors with the gritty tag
+- items with the small tag